CastIronChat/twisted-metal/assets/README.md

 If we made it ourselves, then we should still include it and put "original" for the source.

+If we lost the download links, then we should still include it and put "unknown" for the source.

 ### Why we do this

 Two reasons: